dome9/cloud-bots/README.md

 Usage: AUTO: cloudtrail_enable
 Limitations: none

+## cloudtrail_send_to_cloudwatch
+What it does: Makes CloudTrail output logs to CloudWatchLogs.
+If the log group doesn't exist alredy, it'll reate a new one.
+Usage: AUTO: cloudtrail_send_to_cloudwatch <log_group_name>
+Limitations: none
+Defaults:
+    If no log group name is set, it'll default to CloudTrail/DefaultLogGroup Role name: CloudTrail_CloudWatchLogs_Role
+    Log delivery policy name: CloudWatchLogsAllowDelivery

 ## ec2_quarantine_instance
 What it does: Attaches the instance a SG with no rules so it can't communicate with the outside world
 Usage: AUTO: ec2_quarantine_instance